Last updated in April 2015

-Since 1985, approximately EUR 1 million has been invested in Namibia under the Federal Foreign Office’s Cultural Preservation Programme: from restoration of the rock paintings in the Brandberg mountains to literary projects to document tribal traditions that have been passed down orally (San, Kavango hunters) to the preservation of German colonial architecture (the Estorff House, the Officer’s House at Warmbad and the Namibia Scientific Society House in Windhoek), which are regarded by both the Namibian government and the general public as part of Namibia’s own history and cultural heritage.
-A current project entitled Stolen Moments is devoted to preserving Namibian popular music from the period of repression during apartheid.
+Since 1985, more than EUR 1 million has been invested in Namibia under the Federal Foreign Office’s Cultural Preservation Programme.
+The projects supported range from the restoration of the rock paintings in the Brandberg mountains and the restoration of historical steam locomotives and coaches to projects to preserve and document oral traditions and musical heritage to the preservation of German colonial architecture (the Estorff House, the Officer’s House at Warmbad and the Namibia Scientific Society House in Windhoek), which are regarded by both the Namibian government and the general public as part of Namibia’s own history and cultural heritage.

 Germany and Namibia cooperate closely to promote sport.
 The German Olympic Sports Confederation (DOSB) regularly seconds sport experts to Namibia with Federal Foreign Office funding, e.g. to conduct short-term projects to promote track and field athletics, basketball and women’s football.
 As part of long-term projects, German coaches regularly work in Namibia to support sport there on a lasting basis.
 The work focuses on promoting young people and training coaches.
 In addition, a number of Namibian coaches receive further training in Germany every year, the courses being held at the German Football Association’s Sports Academy in Hennef and at the University of Leipzig.
 The Federal Foreign Office supports Namibian partners’ efforts to promote popular sport by making regular donations of sports equipment.